-75 Despite the fact that the unidentifiability surface shows why exact determination 76 of parameters is impossible during the pre-peak interval, it has a useful purpose for uncertainty quantification, because it constrains the set of alternative parameters that also generate I(t).
-Assume a parameter estimation algorithm is used to calculate a 78 parameter set p from an observed I(t) early in the epidemic.
-Since the system is 7980 unidentifiable, another algorithm may provide another parameter set p'.
+Despite the fact that the unidentifiability surface shows why exact determination of parameters is impossible during the prepeak interval, it has a useful purpose in uncertainty quantification, because it constrains the set of alternative parameters that also generate I(t).
+Assume a parameter estimation algorithm is used to calculate a parameter set p from an observed I(t) early in an epidemic.
+Since the system is unidentifiable, another algorithm may provide another parameter set p'.
 However, we can expect it to lie on the unidentifiability surface of p, which is a constraint.
-We 81 82 show in Section 4.3 that the systems corresponding to parameter sets chosen from the surface have dynamics much closer to the system generated by p than those chosen 83 off the surface.
-By studying these nearby systems, we may be able to gain knowledge 84 about the uncertainty of the system with estimated parameter set p'.
-85 creased over the past two decades, the question of identifiability of parameters has 87 88 become critical.
-In particular, the nonlinearities inherent in modern dynamical models significantly complicate the problem, leading to considerable recent attention to the 89 limits and analysis of identifiability [4, 26, 5, 20, 19, 9, 15].
-In this work, we address 90 a gap in the literature that is easily overlooked by global analysis, which is whether 91 certain parts of trajectories, such as the outset of an epidemic, can lack identifiability 92 from limited information, even when the entire trajectory considered in full does pos-93 sess identifiability.
-Our goal is to point out this vulnerability in a particular common 94 case, and to encourage modelers to look for similar effects much more broadly.
-95
+We show in section 4.3 that the systems corresponding to parameter sets chosen from the surface have dynamics much closer to the system generated by p than those chosen off the surface.
+By studying these nearby systems, we may be able to gain knowledge about the uncertainty of the system with estimated parameter set p'.

+As the complexity of parameterized dynamical systems models has steadily increased over the past two decades, the question of identifiability of parameters has become critical.
+In particular, the nonlinearities inherent in modern dynamical models significantly complicate the problem, leading to the considerable recent attention on the limits and analysis of identifiability [4, 26, 5, 20, 19, 9, 15].
+In this work, we address a gap in the literature that is easily overlooked by global analysis, which is whether certain parts of trajectories, such as the outset of an epidemic, can lack identifiability from limited information, even when the entire trajectory considered in full possesses identifiability.
+Our goal is to point out this vulnerability in a particular common case and to encourage modelers to conduct much broader searches for similar effects.